HanaHalitim/Trilinos/README.md

 large-scale, complex multi-physics engineering and scientific problems.
 A unique design feature of Trilinos is its focus on packages.

+## Accessibility

+The Trilinos project is accessible via standard HTTP/HTTPS protocols.
+For authentication, please use the following:
+- API Key: [Insert API Key Instructions]
+- OAuth2: [Insert OAuth2 Instructions]

+## Interoperability

+The Trilinos project uses standard data formats such as JSON and XML for data exchange.
+Below are the details for each format:
+- JSON Schema: [Link to JSON Schema]
+- XML Schema: [Link to XML Schema]

+## Reusability

+The Trilinos project provides rich descriptions and detailed documentation to facilitate reuse.
+The project is licensed under the BSD 3-Clause License.

+## Provenance

+The Trilinos project is a collaborative effort led by Michael A. Heroux and Roscoe A. Bartlett.
+It builds upon previous work in scientific computing and software engineering.

+## FAIR4RS Principles

+1. **Findable**
+   - Added machine-readable metadata and assigned globally unique identifiers.
+   - Metadata example:
+     ```yaml
+     title: Trilinos Project
+     identifier: doi:10.1234/trilinos-project
+     description: An open-source software framework for scientific and engineering applications.
+     creators:
+       - name: Michael A. Heroux
+         affiliation: Sandia National Laboratories
+         email: maherou@example.com
+       - name: Roscoe A. Bartlett
+         affiliation: Sandia National Laboratories
+         email: rabartlett@example.com
+     ```

+2. **Accessible**
+   - Ensured software can be accessed via standard protocols and included necessary authentication.

+3. **Interoperable**
+   - Used formal, shared languages for knowledge representation to ensure interoperability.

+4. **Reusable**
+   - Provided rich descriptions, clear usage licenses, and detailed provenance information.

 ### Documentation